tanvirA25/ta25-CS388-001/Milestone1/branstorming.md

    - [X] Use can use it as a guest
    - [X] User can view the trailers in the following navigation pages
        - Trending Page (Also Home Page) shows the latest movies in theater
-           - There will be seperate option to view trailers of tv shows in the top bar
+           - There will be seperate option to view trailers of tv shows
            - It will include the trailer to view in a video layout, Name of the content, director, writer, actors, ranking, rating, and where it can be watched
            - [x] User can add the movie / shows to their watch list to watch when it comes to theater or vod (Only for Members)
        - Upcoming Page shows the upcoming trailers
-           - There will be seperate option for tv shows in the top bar
+           - There will be seperate option for tv shows
            - It will include the trailer to view in a video layout, Name of the content, director, writer, actors, ranking, rating, and where it can be watched
           - [x] User can add the movie / shows to their watch list to watch when it comes to theater or vod (Only for Members)
-        - Page for highest rated ranking of all time
+        - Page for highest rated ranking of all time (optional)
             - It will include the trailers and rest of the info like the other pages
         - Page to search for a movie / tv shows
             - [x] User can filter by name, genre, year, actor and director
+        - Account Page
+            - [x] User can change and view account details
+            - [X] Settings toggle for notificaiton and age restriction